 Homeowners: Here's how to protect your investment from a tornado

-In aftermath of the deadly tornadoes that ripped across parts of the Midwest and South this week, homeowners may rightfully be nervous about whether they are financially protected against potentially devastating storms.
+In aftermath of the deadly tornadoes that ripped across parts of the Delaware Valley, New Jersey and the Midwest and South in the past week, homeowners may rightfully be nervous about whether they are financially protected against potentially devastating storms.

 The last three years have had the highest insured losses on record from natural disasters, according to a recent report from Aon.
 Tornadoes are just one of the severe weather events that can destroy or damage property.
 Some 1,200 of them hit the U.S. yearly, and the phenomenon has been reported in all 50 states.